chriseyre2000/kino_wardley/Syntax.md

 Note that a component name cannot include a zero if it needs to evolve.

 It has an optional `label` offset [vertical, horizontal] that can be used to shift the location of the label relative to it's component point.
 This can be helpful to make the diagram clearer.

+There is an optional attribute of inertia that will mark the component as being harder to evolve.

 ### evolve